vuxcode/pr1-project-crowcoders/time-report.md

   » and writing down a project summary and user instructions.

   - (1,5-2 hrs.
 Webdev).
 Tinkered further with the website design.
 Playing around with padding & margin, (almost went insane because at one point I missed to define unit of measurement for the margin & it took me a while to notice that was why my page was attempting to enter orbit). <br> Added some effects (box-shadow) to the menu buttons (hover/activated) and played around with rounded corners (border-radius).
 Re-structured a bit of the HTML for easier control, (added a div for the content text rather than having a p element).
 Drafted some quick text for the main & contact page to replace eventually replace the lorem ipsum.
 Replaced dummy titles with actual titles.
 Specified a width for the banner-div to prevent the gradient from scaling with the window.
 Have some visual assets left to create; nav baground image, and a logo.

+**Wednesday, 2025-05-14**
+-(15 min.
+Webdev).
+Fixed some spacing on the contact-page.
+Changed color (to a darker blue) on the Send-button for more contrast.

+Attended workshop in school.
+Got some help with cleaning up the syntax.
+Still need some assistance with formulating the rest of the changeClass function.